pustotnik/zenmake/docs/buildconf-select.rst

 conditions has been selected and no default value for the parameter then this parameter will not be used.

-Keys in :ref:`conditions<buildconf-conditions>` are just strings with any characters excluding white spaces.
-A value of each condition is a dict with one or more such parameters:
+Keys in :ref:`conditions<buildconf-conditions>` are just strings which consist of latin characters, digits and symbols '+', '-', '_' .
+A value for each condition is a dict with one or more such parameters:

     :platform:
         Selected platform like 'linux', 'windows', 'darwin', etc.